ToTheMax/Snapchat-All-Memories-Downloader/README.md

 - Request your data: https://accounts.snapchat.com/accounts/downloadmydata
 - Select the options shown in the image

-> ❗ If you don't care about timestamps, you don't need this tool and can just enable the top option ❗
+> ❗ If you don't care about timestamps or geolocations, you don't need this tool and can just enable the top option ❗
 <img src="https://github.com/ToTheMax/Snapchat-All-Memories-Downloader/assets/21971014/242117ef-aad0-45ec-85a7-dada98c46762" width="600">